2.Material Accounting Policies

 2.6 Impairment of assets

-The Company recognizes financial assets when it becomes a party to the contractual provisions of the instrument.
-All financial assets are recognized at fair value on initial recognition, except for trade receivables which are initially measured at transaction price.
+The Company recognises financial assets when it becomes a party to the contractual provisions of the instrument.
+All financial assets are recognised at fair value on initial recognition, except for trade receivables which are initially measured at transaction price.

 Transaction costs that are directly attributable to the acquisition of financial assets (except for financial assets carried at fair value through profit or loss) are added to the fair value of the financial assets on initial recognition.
 Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.